 You'll need your subtitles for this one, but trust us, it's worth it.
 The Rain is a Danish series set in a world besieged by a virus that is carried by rainfall.
 While most humans have been wiped out in Scandinavia, where the series is set, two siblings survived the epidemic by sheltering in a bunker for six years.
 They emerge to search for their father and end up joining forces with another group of survivors in the hopes of finding a quarantine zone.
 The third and final season hits Netflix Aug.
 6, and the first two seasons are only 14 episodes combined, so if you binge hard you'll be ready in time for the final season. –Lindsay MacDonald

-The Walking Dead returns Sunday, Oct.
-4 at 9/8c on AMC.
+The Walking Dead will return in early 2021.
 Previous seasons are available to stream on Netflix.